cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 *If not already logged in to Enterprise Chef*

-1. From the opscode homepage (link above), click the "Get Chef link", and login to Enterprise Chef
+1. From the opscode homepage (link above), click the "Get Chef" link, and login to Enterprise Chef

 2. Browse to "Administration" tab to see the organization listed